piyushsharma220699/Automated-Whatsapp/README.md

 1. Run the code.
 2. The code will automatically open Whatsapp Web in Chrome where you're supposed to scan the QR code.
 3. Sleep Well! :)

+## Working of the bot

+After every 5 minutes, the bot checks for every person you've specified in the closefriends list, that if there is any unread text from their side or not.
+If you've received one, then it replies with the message specified.
+Else does nothing.